gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 For more details on how to perform a graph traversal, see [Programmatic Dependency Resolution](userguide/programmatic_dependency_resolution.html).

+#### Provider support for configuration extensions in the Configuration API

+TO DO: Placeholder for https://github.com/gradle/gradle/pull/29868/files

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backward compatibility.